 THE ORNAMENTAL RESTORATION OF THE RIOJA PALACE_1

-In this entry we describe you an important part of the intervention carried out for the recovery and enhancement of the Palacio Rioja de Villa del Mar, in Chile, developed by the professionals of Kalam.
-The article, written by Javier Latorre Zubiri,one of the team that directed the work, focuses on the restoration of the objects and elements of historical and artistic value of the building.
+In this entry, we describe you an important part of the intervention carried out for the recovery and enhancement of the Palacio Rioja de Villa del Mar, in Chile, developed by the professionals of Kalam.
+The article, written by Javier Latorre Zubiri, member of Kalam’s team who was in charge of the work, focuses on the restoration of the objects and elements of the historical and artistic value of the building.
 This text, together with other contributions from relevant Chilean heritage professionals, was included in the book “Enhancement of the Heritage.
 Palacio Rioja, a recovery experience in Ibero-America” published by Kalam as part of his collection of books on Ibero-American heritage.
 We will give you a selection of these interesting contributions in a set of entries, which we hope you will enjoy reading.

 1. Introduction the ornamental restoration of Palacio Rioja